MirceaMacarie/Test_Cases/README.md

 1. Go to site https://www.udemy.com/ and log in
 2. Click on the wishlist button near the account name
 3. Select one product from wishlist by clicking on it
-4. Press ”Add to cart” button
+4. Press "Add to cart" button
-5. Observe if it open a notification/ window with ”Added to cart”
+5. Observe if it open a notification / window with "Added to cart"

-**Expected result:** It should appear a notification/ a distinct window which show to user the product wich was added to cart, in order to buy it.
+**Expected result:** It should appear a notification / a distinct window which show to user the product which was added to cart, in order to buy it.

 **Test Data:** Username: test & Password: 1234